stonegold546/cohens_d_calculators/README.md

 ## ANOVA

 The R package `MBESS` (Kelley, 2007) - via the [Open CPU API](https://www.opencpu.org/api.html) - is used to compute confidence intervals using the noncentral _F_ method.
 The confidence intervals are set to 90%.
-This is equivalent to the 95% two-sided confidence interval given that the _F_-statistic cannot be negative (Smithson, 2003).
+This is equivalent to the 95% two-sided confidence interval given that the _F_-statistic cannot be negative (Smithson, 2003, pp. 42–66).

-### Partial Eta-squared
+### Partial eta-squared

+The formula for partial eta-squared is equation 13 from Lakens (2013), while that for its confidence intervals is equation 5.6 in chapter 5 of Smithson's Confidence Intervals (2003, pp. 42–66).

 ![equation](http://latex.codecogs.com/gif.latex?n_%7Bp%7D%5E%7B2%7D%3D%5Cfrac%7B%7D%7BF*df_%7B1%7D%7D%7B%28F*df_%7B1%7D%29+df_%7B2%7D%7D)